 The Idro 2 is a racer’s jacket with a pared-back design that omits pockets, wrist adjusters or zip flaps.
 That makes it super-light at 105g for a small size and it packs easily into a jersey pocket.

-Another race feature: the Idro 2 is fitted, so it’s flap-free, but means those of a more average build might need to size up.
+Another race feature, the Idro 2 is fitted, so it’s flap-free, meaning those of a more average build might need to size up.

 - Flaps for pocket access

 At just 93g for a size large, the Oro is lightweight even for a Shakedry piece.
 It has welded raw-edged hems and a laminated zipper to help keep the weight down, while large flaps at the rear mean you can access pockets as you ride.

 To achieve that weight, the collar is a bit low though and the small zipper is a bit fiddly.